-Live Streaming Platform Comparison: What You Need to Know [2019 Update]
+Comparison of the Top 7 Live Streaming Platforms: What You Need to Know [2020 Update]

-Researching an up-to-date live streaming platform comparison can be overwhelming, as there are many factors to keep in mind when searching for the best solution for you or your organization .
+Researching live streaming platforms can be overwhelming, as there are many factors to keep in mind when searching for the best solution for you or your organization .

 If you’re reading this, chances are you’re weighing your options for whether it’s worth paying up for a live streaming solution.
 You want a live streaming service that can grow and scale with your needs, has all the features you want, and won’t break your budget — is that too much to ask?

 As always, we’re here to help you sort through the noise and get clear on what matters to your business when it comes to finding the right live streaming solution.
-Here is our updated live streaming platform comparison for 2019.
+Here is our updated live streaming platform and pricing comparison for 2020.

 What to consider when selecting a live streaming platform